sk1project/uniconvertor/README.md

 ### Dependencies

-Please note that application uses Python 2.x version.
-So Python interpreter and python based dependencies should be for 2.x, but not 3.x
+Please note that application uses Python >=3.6 version.
+So Python interpreter and python based dependencies should be for >=3.6, but not older.

 For successful build either distutils or deb|rpm package you need installing some development packages.
 We describe dev-packages for Ubuntu|Debian, but for